MSPayneII/foundations-capstone/README.md

 - Figuring out a way to combine async and synchronous code and time it so all aspects of the eightball animation flow together

+### Continued development

+- Build 8-Ball Fortune Teller version 2 in React, using functional components and React Hooks

+- Add form validation with visual cues for the user

+- Update css variable naming convention

+- Add side navigation bar with links to eightball display and saved responses.
+They will be on separate pages but will display on the main landing page

 ## Author

 👤 **Michael Payne**